 Application Procedure for Faculty Research Awards

-All applications must be submitted electronically on or before the deadline date to email@example.com.
-Applications must be submitted in a single document in PDF format; any other electronic format will not be accepted.
+A complete application consists of three files: a project description (items 1-7 below), a CV and a budget.
+All applications must be submitted electronically on or before the deadline date to firstname.lastname@example.org.
+Applications must be submitted in PDF format, except the budget which may be submitted as an Excel document.
 For assistance in creating PDF documents, please contact the IT Help Desk.
 An incomplete or late application will not be considered.
 Do not submit original receipts with proposals.
 Please hold them until an award is granted.

 A completed Faculty Research Award application must include the following:

 - A brief abstract of the project (fewer than 100 words).

 - A narrative description (no more than two pages single-spaced, 12 point font, one inch margins) in which the applicant makes clear in language that is accessible to non-specialist colleagues the following:

 - the basic ideas, problems, works or questions the study will examine, and the steps to be taken to accomplish this project;